Skip to Content

 Are you ready to raise and butcher your own chickens?
 Wondering how do you go about gutting a chicken?
-Today my husband and I are sharing with you the steps to butcher your own bird.
+Today my husband and I are sharing a step-by-step guide to help you butcher your bird.
 When you process your own chickens, you will save money.

 Growing your own chickens isn’t any cheaper than buying store-bought, and to cut expenses down more, my husband and I do all the processing ourselves.

-Raising your own backyard chickens for meat is different than raising a dual purpose or even a layer.
-When it comes to raising your own food, it usually isn’t cheaper, but the taste, the peace of mind knowing what we fed the bird, and how it was cared for is worth the extra cost and effort.
+Raising your backyard chickens for meat differs from raising a dual-purpose breed or even an egg layer.
+When it comes to raising your own food, it usually isn’t cheaper, but the taste, the peace of mind of knowing what we fed the chicken and how it was cared for is worth the extra cost and effort.

-We have tried a dual-purpose bird for meat in the past but decided the Cornish Cross is the best choice due to its fast growth rate and great flavor.
+We have tried a dual-purpose bird for meat in the past but decided the Cornish Cross broiler is the best meat chicken due to its fast growth rate and great flavor.

-You can scroll down for all the tips or watch the video below.
+You can scroll down for all the tips or watch the video at the end.

 Don’t forget to leave a comment sharing with us your tips or any questions you have at the bottom of this post.